Thamil7/Pelican-Accountants-Ltd/README.md

 # Audience:
 Anyone who is looking for an accountancy services such bookkeeping, vat, payroll, limited and sole traders accounts and auditing.
 # Features
-Main aim is to create a clean easy to access and useful website using perfect images and appropriate colors.
+Main aim is to create a neat easy to access and useful website for clients using perfect images and appropriate colors.

 # Testing
 # Bugs